Asciotti/CourseProject/README.md

 You should see:

 >Secondly, web documents have much more information than pure text; there is hierarchical organization and annotations such as the page layout, title, or hyperlinks to other pages.
 First, on the web we tend to have very different information needs.
 In this section, we're going to continue our discussion of web search, particularly focusing on how to utilize links between pages to improve search.

+One might notice that without any postprocessing, the resultant summary can be devoid of any context or fluidity.

 # Abstractive Summary Process (ref [3])